maribu/business-card/README.md

 With the programmer connected and the board powered, simply run:

     make flash

+The "default" application will be `software/RIOT-based-apps/apps/games`, as this contains a game launcher that allows running all currently added games.

 Refer to the [RIOT documentation](https://doc.riot-os.org/) for more details on the software.